EGRA:Toward Enhanced Behavior Graphs and Representation Alignment for Multimodal Recommendation: Experiments

 \subsection{Ablation Study (\textbf{RQ3})}

-The EGRA integrates two core components: the \textbf{E}nhanced \textbf{B}ehavior \textbf{G}raph (EBG) module and the \textbf{B}i-Level \textbf{D}ynamic \textbf{A}lignment Weighting mechanism (BDA).
-Specifically, the BDA mechanism consists of two sub-modules: \textbf{EN}tity-Wise Dynamic Weighting (EN) and \textbf{EP}och-Wise Dynamic Weighting (EP).
-To examine the individual contribution of each component, we construct several variants: \textbf{EGRA/EBG}, \textbf{EGRA/BDA}, \textbf{EGRA/EN}, and \textbf{EGRA/EP}.
-EGRA/EBG removes the behavior graph enhancement module; EGRA/BDA discards the entire dynamic alignment mechanism.
-The remaining two variants isolate the effects of the EN and EP sub-modules by removing them separately.
-We conduct the ablation study on three representative datasets: Sports and Clothing from the Amazon collection, and MicroLens from a short-video platform.
-The results are reported in Table \ref{tab:ae}.
+EGRA consists of two core components: the \textbf{E}nhanced \textbf{B}ehavior \textbf{G}raph (EBG) module and the \textbf{B}i-Level \textbf{D}ynamic \textbf{A}lignment Weighting (BDA) mechanism, where BDA includes \textbf{EN}tity-Wise Dynamic Weighting (EN) and \textbf{EP}och-Wise Dynamic Weighting (EP).
+To evaluate their effectiveness, we construct four variants: \textbf{EGRA/EBG}, \textbf{EGRA/BDA}, \textbf{EGRA/EN}, and \textbf{EGRA/EP}, which remove the EBG module, the entire BDA module, the EN sub-module, and the EP sub-module, respectively.
+We conduct the ablation study on three representative datasets: Sports, Clothing, and MicroLens.
+The corresponding results are presented in Table~\ref{tab:ae}.

-First, by comparing EGRA, EGRA/EBG and EGRA/BDA, we can find that all componets of EGRA contribute to performance improvements.
+From Table~\ref{tab:ae}, we first find that, compared with EGRA/EBG and EGRA/BDA, EGRA consistently achieves better performance, indicating the effectiveness of each component in EGRA.
 Usually, the EBG component emerges as the most significant contributor, followed by BDA.
 Specifically, compared to EGRA/EBG, EGRA achieves improvements on R@10 by 4.33\%, 4.69\%, and 3.13\% on the Sports, Clothing, and Microlens datasets, respectively.
 In terms of average gains across the three datasets, EGRA outperforms on R@20, N@10, and N@20 by 3.56\%, 3.86\%, and 3.66\%, respectively.
 All these substantial improvements demonstrate the effectiveness of the proposed EBG component in enhancing recommendation performance.
 Compared to EGRA/BDA, EGRA achieves improvements on R@10 by 1.59\%, 4.39\%, and 2.06\% across the three datasets, respectively.
 For R@20, N@10, and N@20, the average gains reach 2.31\%, 3.70\%, and 2.98\%, respectively.
-These consistent improvements highlight the effectiveness of the proposed BDA.
+These consistent improvements highlight BDA's effectiveness.